 Night of Lights

 On a Sunday evening in December, our Watts Hospital-Hillandale Neighborhood Association celebrates the Annual Night of Lights!
 Every year our neighborhood sparkles with thousands of glowing candles.
-They line our streets and warm our hearts.
-Neighbors stroll in the crisp winter air; parties and open houses abound.
-Mark your calendars now – please don’t miss any of the fun!
-Everything you need will be on sale at the southern end of Oval Park, near the picnic shelter.

 Our Night of Lights Celebration is not affiliated with or symbolic of any one religion or ideology.
 We simply want to mark the age old tradition that so many countries and cultures have noted for millennia: that light in the dark of winter can give hope and joy .